-- Accounting for time evolving forecast/loads/etc. Wind forecast, expressed in terms of the mean and standard deviation at the wind farm sites, changes on the scales comparable to duration of the generation re-dispatch interval.
+• Accounting for time evolving forecast/loads/etc. Wind forecast, expressed in terms of the mean and standard deviation at the wind farm sites, changes on the scales comparable to duration of the generation re-dispatch interval.
 Loads may also change at these time scales.
 When the slowly evolving, but still not constant, wind and load forecasts are available we may keep the quasi-static power flow description and incorporate this slow evolution in time into the chance constrained scheme.
 These changes will simply result in generalizing the conic formulation (2.29)-(2.37) by splitting what used to be a single time interval into sub-intervals and allowing the regular generation to be re-dispatched and parallel coefficients to be adjusted more often.
-Ramping rate constraints on the controllable generation may naturally be accounted in the temporal optimization scheme as well. - Accounting for nonlinearity in power flows.
-Evolution of the base case invalidates the linearization (DC-style) hypothesis.
-However, if variations around one base case becomes significant one may simply adjust the linearization procedure doing it not once (as in the case considered in the manuscript) but as often as needed.
-Slow adjustment of the base case may also be included into the dynamical procedure mentioned one item above.
-Additionally, some interesting new methodologies for handling nonlinearities have recently emerged, see [36]. - Accounting for synchronization bounds.
+Ramping rate constraints on the controllable generation may naturally be accounted in the temporal optimization scheme as well.

+- Accounting for nonlinearity in power flows.
+Evolution of the base case invalidates the approximate linear model.
+However, one may simply adjust the approximate linear models in a number of steps, therefore incorporating it into the dynamical procedure mentioned one item above.
+Additionally, some interesting new methodologies for handling nonlinearities have recently emerged, see [37]. - Accounting for synchronization bounds.
 Loss of synchronicity and resulting disintegration of the grid is probably the most acute contingency which can possibly take place in a power system.
 The prediction of those conditions under which the power grid will lose synchronicity is a difficult nonlinear and dynamic problem.
 However, as shown recently in [23], one can formulate an accurate linear and static necessary condition for the loss of synchronicity.
 A chance-constrained version of the linear synchronization conditions can be incorporated seamlessly in our CC-OPF framework.

-Finally, we see many opportunities in utilizing the CC-OPF (possibly modified) as an elementary unit or an integral part of even more complex problems, such as combined unit commitment (scheduling large power plants normally days, weeks or even months ahead) [47] with CC-OPF, planning grid expansion [4] while accounting for cost operation under uncertainty, or incorporating CC-OPF in mitigating emergency of possible cascades of outages [17, 40, 44, 43, 9, 10, 25, 6].
+Finally, we see many opportunities in utilizing the CC-OPF (possibly modified) as an elementary unit or an integral part of even more complex problems, such as combined unit commitment (scheduling large power plants normally days, weeks or even months ahead) [51] with CC-OPF, planning grid expansion [3] while accounting for cost operation under uncertainty, or incorporating CC-OPF in mitigating emergency of possible cascades of outages [16, 41, 45, 44, 8, 9, 25, 5].
 In this context, it would be advantageous to speed up our already very efficient CC-OPF even further.
-See, for example, [11], [8].
-A different methodology, relying on distributed algorithms, can be found in [34].
+See, for example, [10], [7].
+A different methodology, relying on distributed algorithms, can be found in [35].

 5. Acknowledgments.
 We are thankful to S. Backhaus and R. Bent for their comments, and to K. Dvijotham for help with BPA data.
 The work at LANL was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory under Contract No. DE-AC52-06NA25396.
-MC and SH also acknowledge partial support of the

-DTRA Basic Research grant BRCALL08-Per3-D-2-0022.
+MC and SH also acknowledge partial support of the DTRA Basic Research grant BRCALL08-Per3-D-2-0022.
 DB and SH were partially supported by DOE award DE-SC0002676.